-The experienced and compassionate Ohio bankruptcy attorneys at Fesenmyer Cousino Weinzimmer; know what it is like to struggle with financial problems and will help you find a solution.
-Take the first step toward debt relief and CONTACT US TODAY FOR A FREE INITIAL CONSULTATION.
+The bottom line is that you should carefully consider all the facts relating to your individual situation before deciding on whether debt consolidation or bankruptcy is right for you.
+The experienced and compassionate Ohio bankruptcy attorneys at Fensenmyer Cousino Weinzimmer know what it is like to struggle with financial problems and will help you find a solution.
+Take the first step toward debt relief and contact us today for a free initial consultation.

 During your consultation, we will evaluate your entire financial situation and determine whether bankruptcy or debt consolidation is the best fit for you.
 We will make sure you are aware of all your options and will walk you through the process.

-Delaying can only worsen your situation, so call the Ohio bankruptcy attorneys at Fesenmyer Cousino Weinzimmer today!
-Call one of our conveniently located office branches at 614-228-4435 (Columbus), 937-222-7472 (Dayton), or 877-654-5297 (Cincinnati) or email for your free consultation so we can determine what debt relief solutions will work best for you.
+Delaying can only worsen your situation, so call the Ohio bankruptcy attorneys today!
+Call one of our conveniently located office branches at 614-228-4435 (Columbus), 937-222-7472 (Dayton), or 877-654-5297 (Cincinnati) for your free consultation so we can determine what debt relief solutions will work best for you.